 Transport in the Shire is predominately by private motor vehicles, with ownership rates of motor cars in Upper Lachlan in 2011 averaging 2.06 vehicles per household, which equates to 29% higher than the NSW average.
-In 2011, 3.5% of households said they did not have a vehicle which is almost 7% lower than NSW averages.
+In 2011, 4% of households said they did not have a vehicle which is 7% lower then NSW averages.

 These figures are significant because there are no other public transport services in the Shire and no taxi service, so those without private transportation are less able to access important services.
+There are two forms of community transport available in the Upper Lachlan Shire.